SimoMart88/rpic/README.md

   * Improve security

 # Known issues
-* "GPIO ping reference" needs to be renamed to "GPIO pin reference"
 * SensorTemperatureStepScaleFanControllerForm does not load delta_temperature_step and cooldown_period fields value on configuration edit
 * SensorTemperatureStepScaleFanController core logic fails on temperature delta
 * pgpio solution for DHT sensor is very fragile